 Pimple creams and remedies are everywhere, and yet nothing seems to fix your acne problem.
 If the usual synthetic formulas and DIY options won’t get the job done, maybe it’s time to change tacks.
 Could plant science creams be the answer to your skincare sorrows?
-Let’s explore whether these upstarts could change the game for problem skin.
+Let’s explore whether these upstarts could change the game for blemishes and problem skin.

 First things first: Plant-based skincare is nothing new